MicrosoftDocs/appcenter-docs/docs/sdk/crashes/macos.md

 [!include[](apple-common-methods-1.md)]

-### Ask for the users' consent to send a crash log
+### Ask for the user's consent to send a crash log

-If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to App Center.
-The SDK exposes a callback that tells App Center Crashes to await your users' confirmation before sending any crash reports.
+If user privacy is important to you, you might want to get user confirmation before sending a crash report to App Center.
+The SDK exposes a callback that tells App Center Crashes to await user confirmation before sending any crash reports.

 If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of the following options: **Always send**, **Send**, and **Don't send**.
-Based on the input, you will tell the App Center Crashes what to do and the crash will then be handled accordingly.
+Based on the input, you will tell App Center Crashes what to do and the crash will then be handled accordingly.

 > [!NOTE]
 > The SDK does not display a dialog for this, the app must provide its own UI to ask for user consent.